Large-Scale Cilium Tuning Guide

 memory: 1Gi

-Observe actual cilium-agent and cilium-operator usage:
+Observe the actual resource usage of cilium-agent and cilium-operator:

 kubectl -n kube-system top pod -l app.kubernetes.io/part-of=cilium